 - Veterinary Nurses.

-Students of osteopathy, physiotherapy or chiropractic, who have completed their penultimate year of study and feel confident and comfortable about the additional time commitment.
+- Students of any of the above professions, who have completed their penultimate year of study and feel confident and comfortable about the additional time commitment.

-Other professionals who generally manage well, but will be reviewed on a case by case basis:
+Other professionals who may apply, but will be reviewed on a case by case basis: